Flaxoos/extra-ktor-plugins/documentation/mkdocs/docs/ktor-server-rate-limiting/index.md

 ---

-## Features:
+## Features
-### Three Strategies Available:
+### Strategies

-1) **Token Bucket:** Supports variable request rate and is suitable for handling bursts of requests.
+- **Token Bucket:** Supports variable request rate and is suitable for handling bursts of requests.

-2) **Leaky Bucket:** Guarantees a constant request rate, providing fair distribution between clients
+- **Leaky Bucket:** Guarantees a constant request rate, providing fair distribution between clients

-3) **Sliding Window:** Allows a specific weight of calls to be made over a designated duration, considering the rate and call weight configured.
+- **Sliding Window:** Allows a specific weight of calls to be made over a designated duration, considering the rate and call weight configured.

-### Robust Configurability
+### Configurability

 - **Configurable capacity unit of measure**: Measure call count or call weight in bytes
 - **Configurable call weighting**: Calls can be made to take up more capacity based on a given function

-- **Whitelist & Blacklist**:
-    - Whitelist or blacklist based on the client's host, user-agent, or principal.
+- **Whitelist & Blacklist**: Whitelist or blacklist based on the client's host, user-agent, or principal.
 - **Customizable Response**: Set your custom response when the rate limit is exceeded.
 The default response status is `429 Too Many Requests`.
 - **Logging**: Log rate limit hits for better monitoring and debugging.

-## How to Use:
+## How to Use

 To apply the `RateLimitingPlugin`, you need to `install` it in your Ktor route and configure as per your requirements: